shubhamkumar27/Django-Visitor-Management-System/README.md

 - Descriptive dashboard that shows all hosts with their images, details and status.
 - Keeps track of all meetings and respective visitor details.
 - Emails and SMS notification to both visitor and Host.
-- Easy to add, delete or edit a host profile.
+- Easy to ADD, DELETE or EDIT a host profile.

 ## Solution Workflow
 Let a visitor wants to meet a host, he goes to reception and asks for the same.
 The receptionist/admin checks for the host on the dashboard.
 Dashboard shows information of all hosts with their current status.
 If they are busy it shows the current visitor details and gives a checkout option.
 If the host is free, admin fills the visitor details in the meeting form and clicks the check-in button.
 As the button is clicked, a mail and a sms is sent to host informing about visitor details.
 When the meeting is over, the visitor while going back asks the receptionist for the checkout.
 After check-out button is clicked, a mail with all details of meeting is sent to visitor's mail id.